"Everything you should know about Micro Switch"

 By Usage Environment:

-Ultra-High-Temperature Ceramic Type (400°C): Designed for extreme temperature environments.
+Ultra-High Temperature Ceramic Type (400°C): For extreme temperature environments.

 VI.
 How to Maintain a Micro Switch?

-Maintenance of a micro switch includes the following aspects:
+Maintenance of micro switches mainly includes the following aspects:

-Inspection: Check if the pins are loose and if the solder joints have fallen off.
+Inspection: Check if the pins are loose and if solder joints have detached.

-Replacement: If the switch malfunctions, replace it with a new micro switch.
-Choosing a dustproof or waterproof switch can extend its lifespan.
+Replacement: When the switch malfunctions, it can be replaced with a new micro switch.
+Choosing dustproof or waterproof switches can extend their service life.

 VII.
 Advantages and Disadvantages of Micro Switches